pyrotek45/avon/README.md

 ### Kubernetes Multi-Environment Configs

-This is where Avon shines—generating multiple related config files:
+This is where Avon really shines—generating multiple related config files from a single source of truth:

 ```avon
 # k8s_generator.av - Generate deployment configs for all environments